nicholaswmin/dyno/README.md

 This is a prototyping tool that helps testing whether some prototype idea is worth proceeding with or whether it has unworkable scalability issues.

-It's multithreading nature is meant to mimic the execution model of horizontally-scalable, shared-nothing, cloud-deployed parallel-services that live behind a load balancer.
+It's multi-threaded model is meant to mimic the execution model of horizontally-scalable, share-nothing services.

-It's original purpose was for benchmarking a module prototype that heavily interacts with `Redis`.
+It's original purpose was for benchmarking a module prototype that heavily interacts with a data store over a network.

 It's not meant for side-to-side benchmarking of synchronous code, [Google's Tachometer][tachometer] being a much better fit.